Understanding Electric vehicle range

-At DriveElectric we always advise our customers that the mileage range you can expect to achieve from your electric vehicle will rarely match the ‘NEDC’ figure claimed by the manufacturer.
-This is mainly due to the conditions of the NEDC test which generates the figure, whereby a short cycle must be performed on a cold vehicle at 20–30 °C on a flat road, in the absence of wind.
-Read more about the test conditions here.
+At DriveElectric we always advise our customers that the mileage range you can expect to achieve from your electric vehicle will be lower than the ‘Worldwide Harmonised Light Vehicle Test Procedure (WLTP)‘ figure claimed by the manufacturer.
+This is mainly due to the conditions of the WLTP test which generates the figure.

 Driving in the real world there are a significant combination of factors which will affect the vehicle’s performance.
 These include;

 - Outside temperature: batteries perform best in the heat, so if its cold outside, you get less energy out of the battery plus you’ll want to heat the car too which uses up electricity

 - Speed and acceleration: the heavier you are on the accelerator pedal and the faster you go, the more quickly your battery will deplete.
 Soft acceleration and lower speeds conserve energy so it’s always a good idea to look at the road ahead.
 Driving at 55mph compared to 70mph can increase your range by up to 25%.